Posts

 Going Gerson on the Norfolk Coast

-When I was first diagnosed with nodular melanoma nine months ago, I immediately saw it as a death sentence.
-From the very beginning, I had googled obsessively and developed symptoms I’d read about soon after: everything from painful or possibly swollen lymph nodes to new irregular black patches on my skin.
-Of course, I knew some or all of these symptoms might be psychosomatic or benign, but I utterly convinced myself I was already either stage 3 (nodal involvement) or stage 4 (distant skin metastasis) and likely to die soon.
-A month later, a melanoma surgeon in Davao took a large swathe of skin away from my shoulder and biopsied two other black patches and a lump (all confirmed as benign) and told me I was only stage 2A and everything would probably be okay - 95% sure he said - and I should just stay out of the sun (or use loads of sunscreen) and hope for the best.
-Out of extreme caution, he recommended a PET scan but nothing else (he was unable to do a sentinel node lymph biopsy).
-I ...
+Nine months ago, when I was first diagnosed with nodular melanoma (January 2023), I immediately saw it as a death sentence.
+From the very beginning, I had googled obsessively and developed symptoms I’d read about soon after: everything from painful or possibly swollen lymph nodes to new, irregular black patches on my skin.
+Of course, I knew some or all these symptoms might be psychosomatic or benign, but I had utterly convinced myself I was already either stage 3 (nodal involvement) or stage 4 (distant skin metastasis) and likely to die soon.
+A month after diagnosis (February 2023), a melanoma surgeon in Davao took a large swathe of skin away from my shoulder and biopsied two other black patches and a lump (all confirmed as benign) and told me I was only stage 2A and everything would probably be okay - 95% sure he said - and I should just stay out of the sun (or use loads of sunscreen) and hope for the best.
+Out of extreme caution, he recommended a PET scan but nothing else (he was una...